andgineer/TRegExpr/docs/tregexpr.rst

 Unicode
 -------

-UniCode slows down performance so use it only if you really need Unicode support.
+In Unicode mode, all strings (InputString, Expression, internal strings) are of type UnicodeString/WideString, instead of simple "string".

-To use Unicode uncomment ``{$DEFINE UniCode}`` in `regexpr.pas <https://github.com/andgineer/TRegExpr/blob/29ec3367f8309ba2ecde7d68d5f14a514de94511/src/RegExpr.pas#L86>`__ (remove ``off``).
+Unicode slows down performance, so use it only if you really need Unicode support.

-After that all strings will be treated as WideString.
+To use Unicode, uncomment ``{$DEFINE UniCode}`` in `regexpr.pas <https://github.com/andgineer/TRegExpr/blob/29ec3367f8309ba2ecde7d68d5f14a514de94511/src/RegExpr.pas#L86>`__ (remove ``off``).